migumar2/uiHRDC/uiHRDC/self-indexes/WCSA/README.md

 We include here source code for the WCSA used in our paper:

-"Universal Indexes for Highly Repetitive Document Collections" submitted to Information Systems Journal in April 2016 by Claude, F; Fariña, F.; Martinez-Prieto, M.; and Navarro, G.
+`F. Claude, A. Fariña, M.A.
+Martinez-Prieto, and G. Navarro.
+Universal Indexes for Highly Repetitive Document Collections.
+Information Systems 61:1-23, 2016`.

 It is an adaptation of the source code used in our paper:
 Brisaboa, N. R.; Fariña, A.; Navarro, G.; Paramá, J. R.: